Pikes Peak is a mountain that can be enjoyed by all

 Experience and explore

 There are a lot of ways to enjoy the mountain, and they all leave from different depots and trailheads, so be sure you know where you’re headed.
-Addresses are below for these popular ways to reach the top:
+Here are the most popular ways to reach the top:

 Weather and road conditions